SoftwareHeritage/swhapguide/SWHAP@Pisa.md

 metadata updated to this point.
 Then, create the Depository repository from this branch.

 ### Curate phase

 **Curate the source code**

 Once the Depository creation is complete, you can move back to the `source` folder in the `main` branch.
-Here you have to divide and number the versions, putting the files of each one in a dedicated folder and determining who did what and when.
+Here you have to divide and number the versions, putting the files of each one in a dedicated folder.

+#### Flattening of Tarballs

+Tarballs distributed by projects often include a single top-level directory (e.g., `project-1.0/`) to avoid “tarbombs.”
+For curation purposes, such artificial wrappers should be stripped so that all source files live at the root of the curated version directory.

+#### Determining who did what and when

 In practice, this means that *for each version of the software* you need to ascertain: